Best Table Tennis Racket 2026: Tested and Ranked for Every Level

 - Less customisable than buying blades and rubbers separately

 The safest, most development-friendly upgrade for intermediate players.
 At $80–120, it delivers everything needed without the risk of stepping up too fast.
 When you outgrow it, the Stiga Allround Classic is the natural next step.
+Read our full breakdown of the best table tennis rackets for intermediate players, ranked by speed, spin, and control for developing competitors

 2. Palio Expert 3.0: Best Beginner